testjavascript/nodejs-integration-tests-best-practices/README.md

 As part of initializing the DB (via docker-compose) run the data migration.
 Since this is a time consuming operation - Run this only in CI or if an explicit environment variable was specified.
 To allow developers to migrate in a development environment, create a dedicated test command which includes the environment variable flag

-Use npm script for this, migration is like the production mechanism
+Use npm script for this, migration is like the production mechanism.
+Use this for metadata only, see the bullet 'Each test act on dedicated DB rows'

 <br/>